 In satisfying the requirements of paragraph 5.3.1., the OBD system shall, at a minimum, monitor for:

+5.3.5.1.
+Catalytic converter deterioration and performance.

-[5.3.5.1.
-Reduction in the efficiency of the catalytic converter, where fitted;].5.3.5.2.
+Reduction in the efficiency of the catalytic converter, where fitted;

+5.3.5.2 Notwithstanding paragraph 5.3.5.1., a Contracting Party may choose not to require the monitoring of the catalytic converter.

+5.3.5.3.
 The functionality and integrity of the particulate trap, where fitted.

-5.3.5.3.
+5.3.5.4.
 The fuel-injection system electronic fuel quantity and timing actuator(s) is/are monitored for circuit continuity and total functional failure.